What is study abroad (or study away)?

 How do I pay for study abroad?

-Students studying abroad during the Fall 2018 or Spring 2019 semester will be charged the Saint Michael’s College fee of $22,687.
-This fee will be posted to the student’s account and payment will be due two weeks prior to the start of the semester or based upon the student’s payment plan.
-Students are responsible for any charges above $22,687 should the program provider’s tuition exceed this amount.
+Students studying abroad during the Fall 2019 or Spring 2020 semester will be charged the Saint Michael’s College fee of $23,523.
+This fee will be posted to the student’s account and payment will be due two weeks prior to the start of the semester or based on the student’s payment plan.
+Students are responsible for any charges above $23,523 should the program provider’s tuition exceed this amount.

 Students will not be charged SMC room and board, but will be responsible for payment of all charges associated with their study abroad program’s room and board.
 The program’s room charge, and in some cases board fees (including mandatory meal plans) will be posted to the student’s SMC student account after charges have been confirmed with the program provider.
 Payment will be due as stated above.
 Note: In a few programs, room and board charges are finalized after student arrival in-country.
 In these cases, additional study abroad charges may be added after the initial SMC invoices have been mailed to students.